sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 #.
 Download the necessary PostgreSQL JAR file by following this link: `PostgreSQL JAR <https://repo1.maven.org/maven2/org/postgresql/postgresql/42.3.2/postgresql-42.3.2.jar>`_
 #.
 Copy the JAR file into both the **fire-user-lib** and **fire-core-lib** folders located within the Sparkflows home directory.
 #.
+Copy the JAR file into the **/home/sparkflows/venv/lib/python3.7/site-packages/pyspark/jars/** if using PySpark engine, it need to be updated on the basis of your python environment.
+#.
 Start the Fire Server after you finish copying the JAR file.